|Number of Visits||1|

 Along the road, I also stopped wherever there was a turnout and an open spot of water near the road.
 I wanted to find alligators.
 I did see a couple small ones (about 2 feet long), but no large ones.
 The baby alligators were mostly tucked into reeds along the sides of small ponds.
 One was sunning itself on a concrete boat launch.
 I got as close as I dared, within about 10 yards.
 I wasn’t so worried about the small alligators, I was more pre-occupied with scanning the murky water they were lying next to in case a mother alligator was waiting to jump out.
 I chatted with a park ranger who assured me that alligators are not like bears in terms of protecting their young.
 That helped me rest a bit easier.

 I finally got stir crazy and decided to head to Miami, where I was supposed to meet up with some friends.
 On the way out of the park, I stopped at Royal Palm again and walked the boardwalks of the Anhinga Trail.
 At this time in the early afternoon, I saw more wildlife than I had the previous day.
-There was a full-size alligator near one of the boardwalks and a number of colorful bids that stood still enough for me to take some HDR photos.
+There was a full-size alligator near one of the boardwalks and a number of colorful birds that stood still enough for me to take some HDR photos.
 I found it very helpful to have a circular polarizer on my camera.

 What I Would Do Differently